 30th October 2016

 There was a splash, then another splash and then another and I began to get the giggles, this was going to be a fun class.
-Then it was my turn, as I fell into the water I started to think about whether I should have joined my girlfriends at Sunrise Yoga but hey the water was pretty warm and I felt really energised as I clambered back onto my board.
+Then it was my turn, as I fell into the water I started to think about whether I should have joined my girlfriends at Sunrise Yoga but hey the water was pretty warm and I was feeling really energised as I clambered back onto my board.

 I was holidaying at the Yogafit Retreat in Ibiza.
 The Floatfit class was so brilliant I decided to sign up for a two day teaching training course there and then.
 Floatfit is a new fitness class where the exercises are performed while balancing on a floating mat.
 Yoga moves are combined with high intensity exercises to get the heart rate going and the 30 minute class provided a whole body workout and a huge amount of fun.